splashkit/splashkit-translator/README.md

 $ ./translate -i /path/to/splashkit -o ~/Desktop/translated -g YAML,SKLIBC,CPP
 ```

-If no output directory is used, then it will default to an `out` directory
+If no output directory is used, then it will default to an `out/translated`
-inside the input directory specified.
+directory inside the input directory specified.

 To see a full list of each translator available, use the `--help` switch.